NatasjaWezel/project_handbag/README.md

+# Handbag: Handbag assesses new directionality of bimolecular aggregates
-# Finding and quantifying the directionality of intermolecular interactions
+This is the implementation of project Handbag.
+It finds and quantifies the directionality of intermolecular interactions.

-This is a project that I do for 't van het Hoff Institute for Molecular Sciences at the UvA.
+This project is developed for the thesis that I did for 't van het Hoff Institute for Molecular Sciences at the UvA.

 Supervisor: dhr. dr. T.J.
 (Tiddo) Mooibroek

-Auteur: Natasja Wezel (BSc)
+Author: Natasja Wezel (BSc)

-### What it does
+## What it does
 It takes as input orthogonal data from fragments.
 You can specify the central and contact groups.

+Also contains a CLI: command line inteface.

-### Installation - Scripting
+## Installation
-Install python here
-Install terminal here
-Follow the detailed tutorial here if you're not used to working with terminal.

-Download the source code, open a terminal in the src folder Start your virtual environment ```python venv qiyana``` Install dependencies of the project: ```pip install -r requirements.txt```

-Start the program with ```python quantify.py --input INPUTFILE --to_count TO_COUNT```

-### Running

-#### Step 1: Getting data from the CSD
-Search query in conquest, export fragments xyz coordinates.
-ConQuest search.
-Definitions of the groups used.

-#### Step 2: Aligning fragments
-Align the fragments by running `python load_from_coords.py <inputfile.xyz> <outputfile.csv>`.

-Choosing atoms to align on

-Plot the overlapping fragments by running `python plot_result.py <inputfile.csv>`.

-#### Step 3: Plot density
-Plot the 4D graph by running `python plot_density.py <inputfile.csv> <resolution>`.
-Plot the density

-#### Step 4: Analyzing the density - are there any clusters?
-Get the directionality coefficient
+For installation guidelines, click [here](INSTALLATION.md).

 [![BCH compliance](https://bettercodehub.com/edge/badge/NatasjaWezel/MasterProject?branch=master)](https://bettercodehub.com/)